teo-tsirpanis/Farkle/docsrc/content/index.md

  * [Quick Start: Creating a calculator](quickstart.html) to get started with writing a simple calculator in F#.

+ * [Choosing a parser for your .NET project](choosing-a-parser.html) to compare Farkle with its competition.

  * [Using Farkle with C#](csharp.html) to learn what changes when using Farkle in a C# project.

  * [API Reference](reference/index.html) contains automatically generated documentation for all types, modules and functions in the library.